Masters of Science in Business Administration - Financial & Tax Planning

 If you were an undergraduate financial services major you will have a lot of electives so you can select from any listed electives and maybe others if you can rationalize their relevance to financial planning and your plans.

-When you are within nine months of graduation (but after you have earned 12 program units) you should have filed an "official program" which is basically a contract with the university stating when you complete that coursework successfully, and meet the other requirements, you will graduate.
+When you are within nine months of graduation (but after you have earned 12 program units) you should file a "Program of Study" which is basically a contract with the university stating when you complete that coursework successfully, and meet the other requirements, you will graduate.
 Your Academic Adviser (Tom Warschauer) approves of and submits your official program to the Graduate Business Office and then they submit it to the University Graduate Division.
 Generally your program will contain 30 or 31 units (excluding prerequisites).
 Substitutions can sometimes be made to your official program, but a course with a grade less than a B- cannot be removed.

 Your last Spring Semester (only) you must take a one unit class called FIN 590, Financial Planning Practicum.
 You will write a comprehensive Financial Plan on a "real client" that you select (not a family member).
 Your Comprehensive Examination (Plan B) will consist of your presenting and defending that plan before a faculty and practitioner panel.